What is an NPA loan?

 SMA 1 | Principal or interest overdue more than 30 days |

-So the main objective behind this classification is to take some appropriate steps to prevent the account from slipping in NPA classification.
+The main objective behind this classification is to take appropriate steps to prevent the account from slipping into the NPA classification.

 But, once the account is classified as a non-performing asset.
 Banks start to recover the loan through other legal ways like issuing legal notices to borrowers, taking possession & auctioning the underlying securities/collateral under the Sarfasi Act 2002.